alperkasli/recruitmentapp/README.md

+Recruitment App.

-Recruitment App,created using React and Redux.
+Created using React,Redux and React router.

 Uploaded photos in the app will be stored locally.